sethforprivacy/sethforprivacy.com/content/posts/privacy-first-steps.md

 While these steps are certainly not the end-all-be-all of privacy, they're hopefully a solid and straightforward set of steps to get you thinking about where to go next in your privacy journey.
 Take them with a grain of salt and see what is most important to you personally, then make the jump into the next step of your journey!

-If you have any questions from this post or would like more information on a specific aspect of the post, I'd love to hear from you via [Twitter, Matrix, Threema, or email]({{< ref "/content/about.md#how-to-contact-me" >}}).
+If you have any questions from this post or would like more information on a specific aspect of the post, I'd love to hear from you via [Signal,  Matrix, Threema, or email]({{< ref "/content/about.md#how-to-contact-me" >}}).